filter-type-reports

 Top findings in this year's report include:

-• U.S. business logistics costs are $2.3 trillion, representing 8.7% of the national gross domestic product.
+• U.S. business logistics costs are $2.6 trillion, which amounts to 8.7% of the national GDP.

 What do young supply chain professionals think about?